What is a fictitious name, and when do you need to register one?

 A Fictitious Name Registration is required of individuals who do business under any name other than either their legal personal name or a properly registered corporate name, partnership, trademark, service mark or limited liability company.
 The purpose of Chapter 865.09, Florida Statutes, known as the Fictitious Name Act, is to insure a public record of the identity of a fictitious name owner.
 Registration under this act does not reserve or protect a fictitious name against use by another party, nor does it provide rights to the use of a trade name, trademark, service mark or corporate name.
 The Division does not screen names submitted for registration against any other recorded information.
 Applicants may check the Division’s website to see if the name is already in use.
 You may also check your local telephone directory.
 The applicant is responsible for avoiding and defending against name infringement.
 If name protection is your goal, you may want to pursue registering a trademark or service mark if your name meets the requirements of the Florida Statutes.
 There are also other types of entity registrations you may want to consider.
 The advice of trusted legal counsel is recommended.

 The Division of Corporations currently maintains an index of fictitious names on a database available on the Internet.
-Effective July 1, 2009, the intention to register a fictitious name must be advertised at least once in a newspaper in the county in which the principal place of business will be located.
+In accordance with 15.16(6), F.S., effective June 9, 2001, it is no longer a requirement to advertise the intention to register a fictitious name prior to registration.
 If a change of business ownership occurs, the owners must file a cancellation and re-registration within 30 days of the change.

 Fictitious name registrations are valid for five years, expiring on December 31 of the fifth year.
 Renewals may be filed between January 1 and December 31 of the fifth year.
 The Division mails a renewal notice in the renewal year to the most recent mailing address on file.
 Failure to receive the statement of renewal does not provide the applicant with an exemption or extension to the registration renewal requirements.
 If the fictitious name renewal is not filed by December 31, the fictitious name registration expires.